bitbrain-za/coffee-table-v2/docs/index.md

 |:--:|
 | <b>What music used to look like</b>|

-Streaming services give us so much but I missed the tactile experience of CDs.
+Streaming services give us so much but I miss the tactile experience of CDs.
 So this is my attempt to recreate some of that.
 By using RFID cards and a scanner, I can now browse through my favourite albums and play them on demand.

 |![Cards](images/albums.jpg?raw=true "Albums")|
 |:--:|